bjnhur/pico-examples/README.md

 If you need, you can get this version from release section in their git repo
 - Mbed TLS 3.0.0 - https://github.com/ARMmbed/mbedtls/releases/tag/v3.0.0

+### 2.1.3.
+Building mbedtls library

-(MUST) Need to change 2 files. - temporary fix
+For this project, (MUST) Need to change 2 files. - temporary fix In the following mbedtls source file, find the line similar to this and replace it as follows:

 1. \mbedtls-3.0.0\include\mbedtls\ssl.h